mhsnar/mhsnar.github.io/_pages/about.md

 - **Recent Publications:** My latest paper on "On Galilean invariance of mean kinetic helicity" has been published in the Physics of Fluids Journal.
 - **Community Engagement:** Stay tuned.

 Thank you for visiting my site.
 Whether you're a fellow researcher, a prospective student, or simply curious about what I'm interested in, I hope you find the information here both informative and inspiring.
-Please feel free to reach out via the contact page if you have any questions or wish to discuss potential collaborations.
+Please feel free to reach out if you have any questions or wish to discuss potential collaborations.